 I take each shrimp and place it in the pestle with the marinade paste and spread a layer of paste on each one.
 Then, return the shrimp to a small bowl and seal it with plastic.
 Once again, return this marinade-covered shrimp to the refrigerator, encased in ice.

-At this point, you can work on other things or have a glass of lemonade or a crisp white wine.
+At this point, you can work on other things or have a glass of lemonade or crisp white wine.
 The shrimp will be good to go for a couple of hours until you’re ready to light the grill.
-In the mean time, the marinating shrimp are soaking up some pretty fine flavors.
+In the meantime, the marinating shrimp are soaking up some pretty fine flavors.

 A charcoal chimney ensures that your charcoal lights and burns evenly and helps you to avoid the use of liquid igniting charcoal starter.
 That stuff is nasty!
 It’s filled with harmful chemicals and gives an unpleasant taste to the food that you’ve worked so hard to prepare!

 If you are one of those people who stays away from charcoal and instead use a gas grill because of time and ease, get over it!
 It really does not take much longer to prepare a good charcoal grill than it does to light your over-priced gas and chemical-powered grill.
 Besides, take a break and drop your shoulders.
 The whole idea behind grilling is to enjoy the experience and savor the moment!

 As I mentioned earlier, larger shrimp work better for grilling because they’re easier to handle Look for U/15 or U 16/20 for grilled shrimp. you’re also going to want to use skewers to easily handle and turn the shrimp while grilling.